 Suboxone vs. Methadone in Treating Opioid Addiction

 Suboxone and methadone are two examples of opioid replacement therapy, used to help treat opiate and heroin withdrawal symptoms.
 Both drugs are used to wean individuals off opioids, and can be very successful.
 However, there are downsides to both.
-You may go through withdrawal from Suboxone or methadone, you may become addicted, and the drugs may have some unpleasant side effects.
+You may go through withdrawal from Suboxone or methadone, you may become addicted and need detox, and the drugs may have some unpleasant side effects.